kheshav-coder/voice-mailer/README.md

 how to use :

-edit the config.py file before send mails
+edit the config.py file before sending mails